Enjoying the sunset. Photo courtesy of Tom Gross

 A fully functioning septic system is vital to keeping untreated effluent out of our groundwater and lake.
 It also prevents high levels of nutrients like nitrogen and phosphorus from getting into the lake and causing toxic cyanobacteria blooms.
 Pump out your septic tank and have it and the leach field inspected and repaired if need.

-Make Your Lawn Lake Friendly
+Make Your Yard Lake Friendly

 Prevent the Spread of Aquatic Invasive Species